 Medically Related: Invoices may constitute just the RHW system-generated billing cover sheet and billing statement.

-Advanced payment: Invoices may constitute the vendor's billing statement and the RHW system-generated billing cover sheet for the SA.
+Advance payment: Invoices may constitute the vendor's billing statement and the RHW system-generated billing cover sheet for the SA.

+Room and Board: Invoices may constitute just the RHW system-generated billing cover sheet.
+Appropriate supporting documentation, such as a copy of the lease agreement, must be in the customer’s case file and the payment amount must align with the documented monthly payment obligations.
 Considerations: Occasionally, payments must be processed for select services that did not occur, such as no-shows and cancellations.
 As the service did not occur, the payment must be processed differently than if the service had been provided.

 No-Show Billing: When a customer misses a service or does not properly cancel an appointment provided by a psychiatrist, social worker, licensed professional counselor, or psychologist upon request by the provider, TWC-VR will pay 50% of the allowable payment if the provider notifies TWC-VR within one working day of the no-show appointment.
 A TWC-VR staff member processes payment when the SA includes a line item demonstrating the no-show payment.
 No show billings from other disciplines, specialties, and contractors are not eligible for payments.